 Foster Falls (Sequatchie, TN)

 Perhaps Foster Falls is so dear to my heart because it's the first Tennessee waterfall I visited in my post-college early 20s days living in Nashville.
 The hike is short, and even though you're hiking downhill the entire time to the waterfall, the natural rock formations form stairs that are fairly easy to climb over.
 A few steps into the hike, the towering trees and mossy rocks will make you feel like you're in an ancient, magical forest in the Pacific Northwest.
 Before you reach the waterfall, you cross a suspension bridge and end up on a small sandy/rocky beach area with the swimming hole and waterfall spread before you.
-Foster is lovely, because the water is shallow near the shore, so small children can wade there.
+The water is shallow near the shore, so small children can wade there.
 Adults or bigger kids can venture out and swim in the deeper waters along the rocky edges or, if you can brave the frigid water, underneath Foster Falls itself!
-There's another rocky area to the immediate right of the waterfall where you can sun yourself on big rocks and let all those wonderful waterfall ions fall on your skin.
-The hike back up requires stamina as you're going uphill at a pretty steep slope but there are plenty of places to hold on, or rest if you need to.
+There's another rocky area to the immediate right of the waterfall where you can sun yourself on big rocks and let all those wonderful water ions fall on your skin.
+The return hike requires stamina as you're going uphill at a pretty steep slope, but there are plenty of places to hold on or rest if you need to.